 Exceptional Self Catering Cottage for Two near Fort William

-The bedroom is lovely with a super-king bed and custom built clothes storage.
+The bedroom has a super-king bed with luxury cotton bedding and custom built clothes storage.

-Natural, exposed heavy roof timbers and cedar panelling make a beautiful feature of the cottage.
-It has tiled floors and cosy rugs, comfy sofa and leather chairs to snuggle into by the log fire.
+Natural, exposed heavy Douglas Fir roof timbers are a beautiful feature of the cottage.
+With tiled heated floors and cosy rugs, comfy sofa and leather chair to snuggle into by the log fire.